 Honey lemon pepper glaze:

 - Cook glaze: Place honey, lemon pepper, grated garlic cloves, and lemon juice in a small pan.
-Heat on the stove and simmer gently for about 2 minutes.
-It should thicken slightly.
+Heat on the stove, let it come to a gentle boil, turn down the heat to low, and simmer gently for about 2-3 minutes.
+It should thicken slightly, coat the spoon and not drip off the spoon very quickly.
+You should be able to brush the wings with it, without it dripping off the meat.
 Don't over-boil it.